AbdessamadElK/CARLA_Recorder/README.md

 # CARLA_Recorder
 A data collector based on CARLA Simulator.
-Used to generate driving scenarios datasets that include RGB, Event (DVS), Optical Flow, Semantic segmentation and Lidar data.
+Used to generate driving datasets that include RGB, Event (DVS), Optical Flow, Semantic segmentation and Lidar data.